A full-power, big-hit eMTB built for riders who want to go hard

 The Karve EVO comes with an 800Wh battery as standard.

 There are also unconfirmed reports that the bike will be compatible with a 400Wh range extender in the near future, attaching to the bottle cage mounts and plugging into the charging port, potentially taking total capacity up to 1400Wh.
+However no confirmed timelines have been provided - but Whyte will hopefully be able to offer something similar further down the line.

 If that proves accurate, that’s serious.